CypherVault/ESE224-Final-Project/README.md

 A sample set of login info would look like:
+```
 [0, 1, and 2 all indicate privledges to the system.
 0 is a Student, 1 is a Teacher, 2 is a Librarian]
-```
 2	Westery	HereTree
 0 Mike qwerty
 1 Alfonozo 6735109
 ```

+A sample set of book info would look like:
 ```
 [Information for books is stored in order as: ISBN TITLE AUTHOR GENRE NUMBEROFCOPIES]
 16278279832   How_to_tie_your_shoes Rigel_Oakfeild Tutorials  2